Go Forward

 ■演習テーマ / Theme

-This seminar offers lectures, discussions, and readings on Japan’s contemporary foreign policy with the focus on the Asia-Pacific Region (the APR), while reflecting on the history, policy foundations, and contentious issues in Japan’s relations with the region’s major powers.
-During the two years in this seminar, students will participate in field trips, attend public talks, and prepare summaries, short reports, and news analyses pertaining to the topics covered in class.
-At the end of the 4th year, they will be required to write and present a research paper (thesis) covering one of the difficult and/or unresolved issues in Japan’s foreign relations in the APR.
+During the two years in this seminar, students will prepare summaries, short reports, and news analyses pertaining to the topics covered in class, in addition to participating in field trips and attending public talks.
+At the end of the 4th year, students are expected to write and present in class their final research paper (thesis) covering one of the controversial and/or unresolved issues in Japan’s foreign relations in the IPR.

 ■授業内容 / Activities